n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/node-ui-design.md

 For example, you have a field called **Must match** to test if values match.
 Include options to test for **Any** and **All**, as separate options.

+#### Source keys or binary properties

+Binary data is file data, such as spreadsheets or images.

+[TODO: note to self - it means rename as]

+Input data field name